A celebration of the Day of the Dead in Guanajuato, Mexico.

 Have the students either write a brief essay or make a chart comparing the two holidays.
 Ask them to begin by brain storming ways in which Halloween is celebrated in the U.S. Is Halloween a holiday connected with honoring the dead?
 Next compare what they have learned about the traditions associated with El Dia de los Muertos to the traditions associated with Halloween.

-Do the same assignment for El Grito de Dolores and the 4th of July, either a brief essay or a chart comparing the two holidays.
-Ask students to begin by listing all the 4th of July activities they can think of.
+Do the same assignment for El Grito de Dolores and the Fourth of July: either a brief essay or a chart comparing the two holidays.
+Ask students to begin by listing all the Fourth of July activities they can think of.
 Then tell them to compare what they have learned about Mexican celebrations of Independence Day.
 Ask them to consider both the similarities and the differences they discover between the two holidays.

 Exploring language is a valuable way to add to the understanding of cultural traditions.
 Several of the websites in this lesson introduce some colorful Spanish words and expressions associated with these holidays, especially El Dia de los Muertos.
 Ask students to make a list of all the Spanish words and their English definitions and equivalents they can find related to these holidays.
 You can help them get started by showing them the Day of the Dead Glossary on the AZCentral.com website, accessible from the Day of the Dead website on MexicoConnect.
 This is also an excellent way to engage students who are bilingual or who may be studying Spanish.